Entertainment Magazine: Books

 Across the Decades"

-A Nostalgic look at Tucson entertainment from the 1950s through the 1990s
+A Nostalgic look at Tucson entertainment and music history from the 1950s through the end of the 1990s

 The Tucson, Arizona, entertainment scene during the last half of the 20th century was vibrant.
 Now, much of the culture has been preserved for history.

 The 3-volume set of the "Entertaining Tucson Across the Decades" features 50 years of Tucson music and entertainment history told with interviews, articles and original photos published in Tucson newspapers over the decades.

 All three volumes total over 700 pages that feature hundreds of interviews with Tucson musicians and actors.
 Follow their stories through the years the big breaks, record releases, hot performances and duds, break ups, tragedies, personal insights and struggles.

 "Entertaining Tucson Across the Decades" is available through Amazon.com.
 Read sample chapters below.

 Search Your Name/Band